-Dr. Jongho Lee is an Assistant Professor in the Department of Civil Engineering at the University of British Columbia.
+Dr. Jongho Lee is an Associate Professor in the Department of Civil Engineering at the University of British Columbia.
 Primarily using membrane-based technologies, he is interested in solving a wide range of problems in the water and energy nexus.
-His methodology includes both experiments and modeling.

 Dr. Lee earned his PhD from the Dept. of Mechanical Engineering at the Massachusetts Institute of Technology (2014).
 Before he came to UBC, Dr. Lee was a postdoctoral researcher in the Dept. of Chemical and Environmental Engineering at Yale University.
 He received his B.S (2003) and M.S (2007) from the Dept. of Mechanical and Aerospace Engineering at Seoul National University in South Korea.